 Obviously - this being a City firm - the banking and asset finance groups are very busy, and long hours are required, but even here the atmosphere is decent enough.
 Pay is OK (and - supposedly - completely merit-based once you qualify so the salary bands to the right are just to provide an indication of the wedge associates 1PQE and above can expect), and a bonus kicks in once you bill in excess of 1,500 hours.
 This starts at 5%, and rises to 30% for those who bill more than 2,500 hours.
 Although if that's you, all you'll be fit to spend it on is psychiatric care.

 Despite that, the firm says that it takes work/life balance very seriously.
 Certainly there's "no face time required".
-There are pastoral schemes in place for assistants and mentoring programmes for trainees, and several support staff, assistants and partners take advantage of part time or flexible working schemes (currently 8% of London associate are on some form of flexi-working).
+There are pastoral schemes in place for assistants and mentoring programmes for trainees, and several support staff, assistants and partners take advantage of part time or flexible working schemes.
 Unusually for a big firm, it's possible for a part time assistant to be promoted straight to the partnership.
 And you get to work in the very smart London Bridge HQ overlooking the river, Sadiq Khan's office and Tower Bridge.

 Final word to the most excitable associate in law firm history: "A great law firm, the perfect balance...top quality work, top quality people.
 The meeting rooms have toffee crisps - for free.
 It is like if a law firm was also a children's story."
 Hmm.